PamNawi/YellowQuartz/content/Resumé.md

 Github: https://github.com/PamNawi
 E-mail: pamabeltrani@gmail.com

-Knows the following programming languages ​​with projects developed in the following languages: Python, C++, and C#.
-Also mastered programming using Unity.
-The known and used libraries were mainly focused on academic use, such as creating graphics, creating prototypes for physical simulations, or even parallel processing.

-Developed some smaller side projects also using the following languages: LISP, LUA, and Ruby.
+ Passionate about architecture and level design, taking courses and lessons on this area since last year.
+Have a strong background as a programmer having more than 10+ years as a Unity developer and worked as a teacher at University.

 # Experience
-🍓 **Strawberry Fields — Senior Programmer < Remote > (2022 - 2024)**
+🍓 **Strawberry Fields — Game Developer < Remote > (2022 - 2024)**
-On the late months as an employee she made some maps for [[_Aexia|Aexia]].
+In the late months as an employee she made some maps for [[_Aexia|Aexia]].
 During this months she fall in love with level design.
 Originally she collaborated with a small team to architect, develop and deploy high-quality applications as indicated by the company.
 She helped to manage and mentor a group of software engineers, while writing a clean, high-quality, high-performance, maintainable code.

 💻 **Luminos — Programming Consultancy < Remote > (2020 - 2022)**
 Luminos uses agile methods of development, with weekly remote meetings with the dev team and the client to update how the projects are progressing and to get quick feedback from the client.

 - *BG Project (July 2020 - February 2022):*   She acted as a consultant for the BG project, reviving it from scratch in Unity after the original team had faced optimization issues.
 Her efforts included integrating the project with tractor hardware, utilizing a shader to visualize the tractor's path and product distribution based on real-time GPS data captured by an Android application.
 - *Neuro Project (August 2021 - February 2022):*  She served as a consultant for the Neuro project, which utilized VR technology to train medical students.
 Her responsibilities included creating interfaces for the diagnosis stage and revising all pins used in the interface for the anamnesis and physical exam phases based on client feedback.
 This involved verifying technical names, pin content, case commentary, screen position, and order for each of the 160 pins.
 Additionally, she revised, adapted, and debugged the code for each stage, paying close attention to medical details.
 The project encompassed over 80 cases, with a focus on ensuring Unity interface ease of population by the team.

 👩‍🏫 **Universidade Positivo — Teacher < Presencial > (2017 - 2020)**